PESchoenberg/gexsys/README.md

 ## Overview:

-A relational knowledge base framework for GNU Guile usings simple tools for constructing rule based systems using relational databases.
+A relational knowledge base framework for GNU Guile using simple tools for constructing rule based systems using relational databases.